-Two substations at Dhamrai and Shampur and 6 km of 230kV and 132kV transmission lines have been constructed under PGCB, capacity 750 MVA.
+Completed.
+Two substations at Dhamrai and Shampur and 6 km of 230kV and 132kV transmission lines have been constructed under the project, capacity 750 MVA.

-2 new 132/33/11 KV GIS substations at Uttara and Aftabnagar are already energized, capacity 480 MVA.
-Remaining 3 are expected to be energized by Dec 2020.
+Out of 5 new 132/33/11 KV substations in Dhaka area, 2 substations at Uttara and Aftabnagar are already energized, capacity 480 MVA.
+Remaining three are ready to energized, waiting for the source connection of 132kV line.
+These are expected to be energized by June 2021.

-Out of 24 x 33/11kV substations, 16 substations are already completed (9 new, 5 augmented (capacity enhanced) and 2 rehabilitated (renovated old SS), capacity 633 MVA.
-Remaining 8 substations are still under construction/augmentation/rehabilitation.
-Expected energization date November 2020.
+Out of 24 x 33/11kV substations, 23 substations are already completed (16 new, 5 augmented (capacity enhanced) and 2 rehabilitated (renovated old SS), capacity 1652 MVA.
+Remaining one substations is ready for energization.
+Expected energization date 5 May 2021.

 500 km overhead distribution line and 181.05 circuit km underground line (33 kV and 11 kV) has been completed.

 200,000 smart prepaid meters installation and commissioning completed.